Ariana Grande: 2015–2018: Dangerous Woman and Sweetener

-2018–2019: Sweetener and Thank U, Next

-Grande began working on songs for her fourth studio album, Sweetener, with Pharrell Williams in 2016, but "the events in Manchester gave a hard reset to the project's expectations".
-Grande released "No Tears Left to Cry" as the lead single from Sweetener in April 2018, with the song debuting at number three on the Billboard Hot 100, making Grande the only artist to have debuted the first single from each of her first four albums in the top ten of the Hot 100.
+Grande began working on songs for her fourth studio album, Sweetener with Pharrell Williams in 2016.
+Grande released "No Tears Left to Cry" as the lead single from Sweetener in April 2018, with the song debuting at number three on the Billboard Hot 100, making Grande the only artist to have debuted the lead single of her first four albums in the top ten of the Hot 100.
 In June 2018, she was featured in "Bed", the second single from Nicki Minaj's fourth studio album Queen.
 The same month, she was featured on Troye Sivan's single "Dance to This" from his sophomore album Bloom.
 The second single, "God Is a Woman", peaked at number 8 on the Hot 100 and became Grande's tenth top ten single in the US.
 Released in August 2018, Sweetener debuted at number one on the Billboard 200 and received acclaim from critics.
 She simultaneously charted nine songs from the album on the Hot 100, along with a collaboration, making her the fourth female artist to reach the ten-song mark.
 Grande gave four concerts to promote the album, billed as The Sweetener Sessions, in New York City, Chicago, Los Angeles, and London between August 20 and September 4, 2018.
 In October 2018, Grande participated in the NBC broadcast, A Very Wicked Halloween, singing "The Wizard and I" from the musical Wicked.
 The following month, the BBC aired a one-hour special, Ariana Grande at the BBC, featuring interviews and performances.